Review the information below to apply for VA educational benefits under the Post-9/11 GI Bill (Chapter 33) at UH Mānoa.

 For more information on establishing residency in the State of Hawaiʻi for tuition purposes, visit Hawaiʻi Residency Requirements.

-For information on Basic Allowance for Housing (BAH) and annual book stipends, refer to Post-9/11 GI Bill (CH 33) Payment Rates.
-If you have questions regarding your individual BAH or book stipend payments, contact the VA at 888-GIBILL-1 (888-442-4551).
+For information on Monthly Housing Allowance (MHA) and annual book stipends refer to Post-9/11 GI Bill (CH 33) Payment Rates.
+If you have questions regarding your individual MHA or book stipend payments, contact the VA at 888-GIBILL-1 (888-442-4551).